, ,

 https://1password.com/ $36/year Security, Convenience

 If you’re anything close to me, you have a bunch of accounts on various websites, a ton of software license keys, FTP and mySQL server credentials, secret notes to keep, etc. 1Password handles them all!
-If you’re a novice users, you might user the same password for various sites.
+If you’re a novice user, you might use the same password for various sites.
 I’ll tell you what any sys admin would tell you: “STOP RE-USING PASSWORDS IMMEDIATELY.”
 What 1Password does is it saves your passwords and will auto fill them with a command-\.
-That way you Netflix password can be anything — “NetFlix$ucks-LOLz-UniVerse#616” and 1P will save those passwords for you automatically with a dialog that pops up offering to save the password with a click.
+That way your Netflix password can be anything — “NetFlix$ucks-LOLz-UniVerse#616” and 1P will save those passwords for you automatically with a dialog that pops up offering to save the password with a click.

 *As an aside, I encourage you to make your email passwords long—like 4 words with numbers and symbols.
 “B0b_Dobbs-Rulez-tha-*nternet” would be a good one: 5 words, not easy to guess, and too long for password crackers to get it.